oskar2517/vfd-tube-calculator/README.md

 # Homemade IV-12 VFD tube calculator

-I have always been interested in working with microcontrollers, and I recently decided to start a project that incorporates them.
+I have long been interested in working with microcontrollers, and I recently decided to start a project that incorporates them.
 I chose to build a simple calculator, using IV-12 VFD (Vacuum Fluorescent Display) tubes for the display.
 These tubes, with their vintage look, offer a unique alternative to modern displays.
 In this post, I will walk you through my process of creating this calculator, from the initial idea to the finished product.

 ## Links